Codes of Welfare for companion animals – when can you have a say?

 A new draft Code of Welfare for rabbits has been drafted by SPCA.
 SPCA completed the required consultation with representatives of people likely to be affected by the code and passed the proposed new code and accompanying report to NAWAC for consideration in 2021.
 NAWAC recently gave an update that they will be progressing the draft code of welfare for rabbits in 2023.

-The new code of welfare for rabbits is currently at Step Two, NAWAC review.
 We will let you know when this code becomes available for public consultation.

 An updated Code of Welfare for Cats

-The current Code of Welfare for Cats has not been updated for 16 years and is very out of date in relation to current good practice and scientific knowledge.
+The current Code of Welfare for Cats has not been updated for 17 years and is very out of date in relation to current good practice and scientific knowledge.

 SPCA developed an updated proposed draft code to reflect advances in research and practices relevant for cat welfare and ensure the code helps uphold the Animal Welfare Act in New Zealand.
 SPCA completed the required consultation with representatives of people likely to be affected by the code and passed the updated proposed draft code and accompanying report to NAWAC for consideration in July 2023.

-The updated Code of Welfare for Cats is currently at Step Two, NAWAC review.
 We will let you know when this code becomes available for public consultation.

 An updated Code of Welfare for Dogs

-The current Code of Welfare for Dogs has not been updated for 13 years and is very out of date in relation to current good practice and scientific knowledge.
+The current Code of Welfare for Dogs has not been updated for 14 years and is very out of date in relation to current good practice and scientific knowledge.

-A writing group comprising seven national animal welfare stakeholders recently drafted an updated Code of Welfare for Dogs.
+A writing group comprising seven national animal welfare stakeholders drafted an updated Code of Welfare for Dogs.
 This group included: Companion Animals New Zealand (CANZ), Companion Animal Veterinarians (NZVA-CAV), Dogs New Zealand (Dogs NZ), New Zealand Institute of Animal Management (NZIAM) New Zealand Veterinary Association (NZVA), New Zealand Veterinary Nursing Association (NZVNA), SPCA New Zealand (SPCA), and Veterinarians for Animal Welfare Aotearoa (VAWA).